No barbecue or picnic is complete without it. But how do you make the best potato salad ever?

 Is there anything that bacon lardons don't improve?
-And a smattering of spring onion is most welcome here.
+A smattering of spring onion is also most welcome here.
 Herbal heads might like to chop and add copious amounts of coriander, dill, basil or flat-leaf parsley – be careful, though, as herbs divide opinion.

 Whizz up a funky pesto and stir through, add chunks of cheese or make the most of seasonal treats such as blanched asparagus, broad beans and leafy wild garlic.

 Add tasty fillers such as grilled chicken, pan-fried marinated tofu or smoked mackerel – anything with a firm texture and strong flavour goes hand in hand with soft buttery spuds – and you won't need anything else.